allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 Summary:

-* H1 -
+* H1 - Overall strong selection, most tolerant of tyrosine, glutamine and asparagine
 * HP - Permissive positions
-* HO - Strong improvement when replaced with methionine or alanine, otherwise mix of weak  selection/improvement
+* HO - Strong improvement when replaced with methionine or alanine, otherwise mix of weak positive and negative effects

 ### H1